 The first recorded wine production in Colorado was 1890.
 It was Colorado Governor George A. Crawford, the founder of Grand Junction in 1881, who first saw the Grand Valley's potential for grape production and planted 60 acres of wine grapes and other fruit on Rapid Creek above Palisade, along the Colorado River.
-Palisade is now the current site of the state's largest annual wine festival: Colorado Mountain Winefest. which takes place over the third weekend of September every year and attracts thousands of people to the region.
-Colorado is home to over 150 licensed wineries, including a 20 cideries and 12 meaderies, thanks to the pioneering spirit of our grapegrowers and winemakers, as well as the support and foresight of the Colorado General Assembly.
+Palisade is now the current site of the state's largest annual wine festival: Colorado Mountain Winefest, recongized by USA Today as the Best Wine Festival in the USA, which takes place over the third weekend of September every year and attracts thousands of people to the region.
+Colorado is home to over 170 licensed wineries, including 25 cideries and 16 meaderies, plus 1 sake producer, thanks to the pioneering spirit of our grapegrowers and winemakers, as well as the support and foresight of the Colorado General Assembly.
 In 1977, the Colorado General Assembly enacted the Colorado Limited Winery Act to permit small "farm wineries."
 By 1990 the industry had developed to the extent that the General Assembly passed further legislation, the Colorado Wine Industry Development Act, to create the Colorado Wine Industry Development Board under the authority of the Colorado Department of Agriculture.